lucproglangcourse/lucproglangcourse.github.io/source/imperative.rst

 Determining whether an app is running interactively
 ```````````````````````````````````````````````````

-In some cases, it's convenient to determine programmatically whether our console app is running interactively, i.e., reading from the console, or running in batch mode, where its standard input has been redirected from a file.
+In some cases, it's convenient to determine programmatically whether our command-line app is running interactively, i.e., reading from the console, or running in batch mode, where its standard input has been redirected from a file.
 For example, if our app running interactively, we might automatically want to prompt the user for console input.

 We can use this technique to determine whether stdin is coming from the console.